codenotary/codenotary.io/pages/blog/opvizor-performance-analyzer-for-vsan.md

 ### Takeaways

-Opvizor Performance Analyzer is one of the easiest and most powerful performance analysis tools that you will find on the market today.
+CNIL Metrics and Logs is one of the easiest and most powerful performance analysis tools that you will find on the market today.
 It is one of those tools that from deployment to real value is literally minutes.
 With the starter dashboards and the built in dashboards already available, you already have a powerful analysis of any [VMware vSphere](https://www.virtualizationhowto.com/2018/07/vmware-vsphere-6-7-new-performance-improvements/) environment readily available.
 The new VMware vSAN 6.7 compatible dashboards are a great way to identify problems with any vSAN environment, including [VMware vSAN 6.7](https://www.virtualizationhowto.com/2018/04/configuring-vmware-esxi-6-7-quick-boot-and-html5-vsphere-update-manager-vum/).
 You can see just about any statistic you want to see in the components and architecture behind vSAN running on any host.
-Be sure to check out Opvizor Performance Analyzer as they offer a free 30-day trial to try out the product.
+Be sure to check out CNIL Metrics and Logs as they offer a free 30-day trial to try out the product.
 You can [download it here](https://www.opvizor.com/).

 ### A big thank you Brandon!
 Great blog post and screenshots!